 The NMB staff and Board Members regularly offer presentations and participate in panels at annual NARR conferences.
-Membership in the NARR is limited to those attorneys and arbitrators engaged in RLA work, the vast majority of whom are members of the NMB arbitrator roster.
+Membership in the NARR is limited to arbitrators engaged in railroad arbitration.
 The NMB staff and Board Members are able to gather feedback on critical issues from attendees at each conference.